darugnaa/dns/README.md

 # dns

+I switched from manually editing my local hosts file to using [Pi-hole](https://pi-hole.net/).
+Pi-hole is a [DNS sinkhole](https://en.wikipedia.org/wiki/DNS_sinkhole) that runs on local hardware (for example a Raspberry-Pi or an old laptop).
+The advantage is that it can block ads and tracking for all other devices in your local network.
+Exactly, that means smartphones too!

+[Pi-hole](https://pi-hole.net/) offers cool stats, a one click "block this domain" functionality and general peace of mind as it has a big list of denied trackers.
+Combined with a browser like [Vivaldi](https://vivaldi.com/) it makes the modern web less annoying.

+## Previous content
 List of addresses to include in a machine's "hosts" file for a better life.

 The *hosts* file in **Windows** is located in the following path `%SystemRoot%\system32\drivers\etc\hosts`.